-The Actuarial function is also considered a key function within NN Schade.
-For a description of this function, role and responsibilities and implementation in the NN Schade structure, reference is made to Note 36 'Risk management' in the 2016 Annual accounts of NN Schade .
+The Actuarial Function and Internal Audit Function are also key functions within NN Schade.
+For a description of these functions, roles and responsibilities and implementation in the NN Schade structure, reference is made to Note 33 'Risk management' in the 2017 Annual accounts of NN Schade.